 Expressing Motherhood is the stage show that has been showcasing people sharing their stories about motherhood onstage since 2008.

-Since NYC, Expressing Motherhood has gone to cities all over the nation such as Boston, Chicago, Sioux Falls, San Francisco, Santa Barbara, Louisville and Portland.
-The show is also on Spotify & has been watched at homes across the country via DVDs and live-streamed shows.
+Since NYC, Expressing Motherhood has gone to cities all over the nation such as Boston, Chicago, Sioux Falls, San Francisco, Santa Barbara, Louisville, Tacoma, Dubuque and Portland.
+The show also has a Podcast, is on Spotify & has been watched at homes across the country via DVDs and live-streamed shows.

 The show was built for the non-famous, non-published, and people dying to get out and express themselves.
 The first person cast was a gay father.
 The average cast consists of ten people, and for each show the cast changes.
 People submit their stories and performers are chosen based on the power of their stories.

-The show is going into its 11th season in 2017.
-To date, over 8,000 seats have been filled to see the show, 200 people have performed in it, and countless spirits filled because of it.
+To date, over 10,000 seats have been filled to see the show, almost 300 people have performed in it, and countless spirits filled because of it.

 Lindsay Kavet: Co-Creator/Director/Producer

 She was born in Los Angeles and was moved around the country with her family(corporate brat) spending most of her years in South Dakota and Iowa.
-She is now back in Los Angeles raising her kids in this complex, creative, maddening city she calls home.
+She is now back in Los Angeles raising her kids in the complex, creative, maddening city she calls home.